Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Related Work

 Several array-like tactile sensors have been proposed to measure the deflection of nibs, as demonstrated in \cite{PapillArray, nibArrayYao2022, NibArrayWang2019, HuhSlipTack2020}. \cite{HuhSlipTack2020} introduced a tactile sensor specifically designed for simple in-hand manipulations, which dynamically clusters nib measurements, allowing for either faster data acquisition or higher spatial resolution.
 This concept of faster measurements was further expanded in \cite{GloumakovFastInHandSlip2024}, where nib vibrations were captured to estimate sliding velocity.
 Alternatively, \cite{ridgesDamian2015} explored the use of ridges on a flexible sensing resistor (FSR) sensor to estimate both velocity and position of sliding objects.
 Earlier approaches include the work of \cite{SkinAccHowe1989}, who developed a tactile sensor with a rubber skin embedded with an accelerometer to detect vibrations during slippage.
 The TacTip sensor, originally developed by \cite{OrignialTacTipChorley2009}, has been adapted into various versions that can be easily manufactured using rapid prototyping techniques, as described in \cite{tacTipFamilyWard2018}.
+Recent studies have explored fiber-optic methods for in-hand motion tracking \cite{TRIPICCHIO2023102990, FBG_Qian_18, FBG_s22218390}, showing promise for pressure, position, and force sensing free from magnetic interference.

-Our approach differs from previous work by focusing on measuring in-hand force and velocity using independent sensing modalities.
+Our approach differs from previous work by focusing on measuring in-hand force and planar velocity using independent sensing modalities.
 We achieve this by equipping the gripper fingers with both F/T sensors and custom relative velocity sensors based on optical mouse sensors.
-Optical mouse sensors have previously been explored for in-hand object manipulation to a limited extent, prior studies include \cite{OpticalMouseSensorSani2011}, which used a single optical mouse sensor for slip detection, and \cite{OpticalMouseSensorHöver2010}, which employed an optical mouse sensor to capture tool displacement.
+Optical mouse sensors have previously been explored for in-hand object manipulation to a limited extent, prior studies include \cite{maldonado12improving}, which integrated single optical mouse sensors into the fingertips of the DLR/HIT hand (\cite{DLR_hand}) for slip avoidance and object recognition. \cite{OpticalMouseSensorSani2011} used a single optical mouse sensor for slip detection, and \cite{OpticalMouseSensorHöver2010}, which employed an optical mouse sensor to capture tool displacement.